-Development proposing the loss of community use will only be permitted where it can be demonstrated that the community use is no longer required by the local community
+Development proposing the loss of community use will only be permitted where it can be demonstrated that there is no longer any demand for it, or any alternative community use.

 Where it is identified that there is a continuing need for a community use, development proposals will be resisted unless applicants can demonstrate that there is adequate alternative provision easily accessible from the Neighbourhood Plan area which has the capacity to meet the needs of the community previously served by the lost use.